 Biography

-I currently serve as co-chair of SMT’s Analysis of World Musics Interest Group (two-year term, 2025-2026) and as a member-at-large on SMT’s Information Technology Committee (three-year term, 2025–2027).
+I currently serve as co-chair of SMT’s Analysis of World Musics Interest Group (two-year term, 2025–2026) and as a member-at-large on SMT’s Information Technology Committee (three-year term, 2025–2027).
 I am also a web manager of Intégral, Eastman’s peer-reviewed music theory journal, for volumes 38 and 39.
-I also serve as a graduate teaching assistant at Eastman, and I have previously taught as an adjunct at Hofstra University; as an adjunct and graduate TA at Hunter College; and as a graduate TA (Instructor of Record) at the University of Colorado Boulder.
+I currently serve as a graduate teaching assistant at Eastman, and I have previously taught as an adjunct at Hofstra University; as an adjunct and graduate TA at Hunter College, CUNY; and as a graduate TA (Instructor of Record) at the University of Colorado Boulder.

 Education